madetech/rfcs/rfc-001-announcement-channel-protocol.md

 To get round that we've created a new channel, #common-room for any chatter, and renamed general to announcements.

-There is a lot of ambiguity about what content is suitable for the new channel.
+There is a lot of ambiguity about what content is suitable for the announcements channel.

 ## Proposal